Click on the heading you'd like to know more about

 The school has a policy of admitting rising fives in line with Devon’s regulations.
 Children begin their induction into school in September.
 Priority is given to children living in the school’s designated catchment area and those with a sibling who will be attending the school at the time of admission.

-Our Breakfast Club runs daily from 7.30 am until 8.40 am.
-The club is excellent value for money at £3 per session including a healthy breakfast for children who arrive before 8.00am.
+Our Breakfast Club runs daily from 7.30am until 8.40am.
+The club is excellent value for money at £3.20 per session including a healthy breakfast for children who arrive before 8.00am.
 Allergen information is available on the link above.

 The Breakfast Club is very popular and numbers are limited.
 Booking is made via your ParentPay account and must be made two clear days in advance.
 Fees are non-refundable.